Telemetry System

 _watermark – [in] Watermark to wait for late-arriving members.

-_publish – [in] Function to publish the data, must be of type tm_publish_t.
+in AGG_DEFINE._publish – [in] Function to publish the data, must be of type tm_publish_t.

 _user_data – [in] Pointer to custom data for the callback.